The boundary of linear subvarieties: Monodromy of complex linear varieties

 where the index $k$ runs only over non-horizontal equations.
 Note that ~\cref{eq:LimEqVer} is independent of $\arc$ and only depends on the limit point $b_0$.
 The goal of the next section is to show that given any boundary point $b_0 \in \bdComp$ satisfying~\Cref{eq:LimEqVer}, we can choose a short arc $\arc$ such that~\cref{eq:LimEq} are satisfied along $\arc$.
 I.e. showing that such $b_0$ lies in $\partial M$ and thus proving sufficiency of the linear equations which were shown above to be necessary in~\Cref{cor:LimEq}. \end{remark}

 \begin{remark}[Avoiding the cautionary example] In \cite[Section 4]{ChenWrightWYSIWYG} the authors give an example of a continuous family $f:[0,\varepsilon_0)\to \MSDS$ that satisfies certain linear equations for $t\in(0,\varepsilon_0)$ such that the limit at $t=0$ does not satisfy the limit of the equations, which is in stark contrast to \Cref{cor:LimEq}.
 The limit $(X_0,\omega_0)$ is a multi-scale differential which contains two horizontal nodes and such that their plumbing parameters along $f$ behave like $e^{-1/t^2}$ and thus are not real-analytic at $t=0$.
+The proof of \Cref{cor:LimEq} breaks down since one cannot fine suitable rescaling parameters $\scl[i]$.
 On the other hand, for families that extend real-analytically to the boundary an analogue of \Cref{cor:LimEq} holds, since all periods and plumbing parameters asymptotically grow like a power of the base parameter and are thus comparable to each other. \end{remark}